-The anomalies of the velocity potential and the divergence vectors show strong signals of upward motion over the Indian Ocean and close to the maritime continent and downward motion over the eastern equatorial Pacific.
+The anomalies of the velocity potential and the divergence vectors show strong signals of upward motion over the Indian Ocean and the maritime continent and downward motion over the central and eastern equatorial Pacific.
 This is the typical signal of an atmospheric La Niña response and the dominating feature.
-The upward signal might have been further enhanced by the Madden-Julian Oscillation, which was active in the same area, but was relatively weak.
-To be updated for October!
+The Madden-Julian Oscillation might have further enhanced the upward signal, which was active in the same area.
+The downward signal also extended over the Atlantic and Africa.